BraidTechnologies/Studio/bdd/UserStories.Salon.md

 *   **As a user, I want to get suggestions based on content I have interacted with, so that I can discover related information**.

-*   **As a user, I want to process open-source documents from the web (YouTube videos, and plain HTML text) so that I can load AI-generated summaries into a document store**.
+*   **As a user, I want to process open-source documents from the web (YouTube videos, and plain HTML text) so that I can access AI-related material from both source types**

 *   **As a user, I want to use a system that adapts to rapidly evolving AI fields by processing and summarizing current content, so that I can stay up-to-date with developments in the field**.